 Altogether, these results suggest that the roots of regional disparities in Peru can be linked to differences in governance patterns during colonial times: provinces highly desirable for 18th century Spanish governors have become places with more conflict, ethnic segregation, and economic underdevelopment for its 21st century inhabitants.

-• This article draws on the author’s paper Office-Selling, Corruption, and Long-Term Development in Peru (2017)
+• Draws on the author’s Office-Selling, Corruption, and Long-Term Development in Peru (2017)

 • Please read our Comments Policy before commenting